firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-09-17-city-of-the-angels.md

 Michael, who had been very quiet, took the floor.

 “We’ve seen what happened in the last decade.
-Since the Mexica empire fell several ancient kingdoms are now only part of a colony; the conquistadors will continue to extend their dominion to the south over the whole continent.
+Since the Mexica empire fell, several ancient kingdoms are now only part of a colony; the conquistadors will continue to extend their dominion to the south over the whole continent.
 If they act with violence, what role are we going to play in all this?”

 A seraphim intervened.